Kings & Queens

 mark the anniversary of the event, a major exhibition for the

-Summer Opening of Buckingham Palace will bring together for
+Summer Opening of Buckingham Palace brought together for the

-the first time since Coronation Day, a spectacular array of
+first time since Coronation Day, a spectacular array of dress,

-dress, uniform and robes worn by the principal royal party.
+uniform and robes worn by the principal royal party.
+Works of

-Works of art, paintings and objects used on the day will also
+art, paintings and objects used on the day were also on display

-be on display to recreate the atmosphere of that extraordinary
+to recreate the atmosphere of that extraordinary occasion.

 Portraits of a Monarch - Windsor Castle